BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 Making a Pixel Classifier
 =========================

+Go to the bottom of the page for a list of useful links to packages / algorithms used in this module of PalmettoBUG.

 Pixel classifiers are made in the first sub-tab of the Pixel Classification tab:

 |image1|